-If your concerns involve sexual harassment, sexual assault or any sexual misconduct (or retaliation for reporting such a concern), please contact the Office of Title IX Compliance.
+If your concerns involve sexual harassment, sexual assault or any sexual misconduct (or retaliation for reporting such a concern), please contact the Office for Accessibility and Gender Equity.

-If you are not sure whether your concern should be reviewed by Employee Relations or Title IX, simply contact either office.
+If you are not sure whether your concern should be reviewed by Employee Relations or the Office for Accessibility and Gender Equity, simply contact either office.
 We regularly communicate and can determine which office is in the best position to assist you with your concern.